Why do I need an Estate Plan?

 - The Appointment of Agent to Control Disposition of Remains is a tool that allows those for whom specific ideas, beliefs, or plans for their remains upon their deaths are extremely important to designate someone to carry out their final wishes.

 These are specialized documents.
-Not everyone will want or need to address these issues, but if any of these issues are near and dear to your family, our firm can help you plan for them, so that your estate plan accounts for your care during life and what happens after your death.
+Not everyone will want or need to address these issues, but if any of these issues are near and dear to your family, estate planning lawyers at Weeks Law Firm can help you plan for them, so that your estate plan accounts for your care during life and what happens after your death.

 WHAT OUR CLIENTS SAY